canmom/canmom.github.io/_posts/rpgs/2025-11-22-rpgs-as-games-4-restrictions.md

 RPGs are not the only case of creating a narrative with restrictions.
 For example, they might carry out a writing exercise where they [avoid the letter 'e'](https://en.wikipedia.org/wiki/Lipogram), or more generally write in a strict format like an epistolary novel.
 The author of a detective novel might decide to strictly follow Knox's rules---or to deliberately flout them.

-Even for models that don't play with such specific formats, authors will generally try to obey certain conventions of fiction.
+Even for novels that don't play with such specific formats, authors will generally try to obey certain conventions of fiction.
 The actions characters take should (eventually!) seem well-motivated.
 If something is important to the story, it is usually expected that it will be introduced earlier.
 They can play with genre assumptions, following them or breaking them.
-They might play to standard plot structures, like a three-act structure or <i>kishōtenketsu</i>.
+They might adhere to standard plot structures, like a three-act structure or a <i>kishōtenketsu</i>.

 Are these Suitsian rules?
 Sorta.
 They *are* voluntary restrictions taken on to enable a certain activity.
 And in working within those limits, you may have to employ strategy.
 For example, if an author wants to have a character be shot, they will make sure to mention a gun.
-This is what Emily Care Boss called [<i>fictional positioning</i>](http://lumpley.com/index.php/anyway/thread/690) in the context of RPGs.
+This is what Emily Care Boss called [<i>fictional positioning</i>](http://lumpley.com/index.php/anyway/thread/690) in the context of RPGs, slightly narrower than Vincent's definition.

 If you were determined to make writing a novel be a Suitsian game, perhaps you could argue that the prelusory goal is that a story exists.
-But the rules are taken not to make it harder to reach the state of 'a story exists', but to shape the <i>sort of story</i> that emerges at the other end.
+But the rules are usually taken not to make it harder to reach the state of 'a story exists', but to shape the <i>sort of story</i> that emerges at the other end.

-In any case, most people don't do this.
+In any case, most people don't try to make that move.
 Calling writing a novel a game seems to be an over-expansion of the idea of 'games'.

 <small>Until we invented 'solo journaling games', anyway...</small>